• Skip to primary navigation

 Nutrition

-Seriously, this recipe only takes 2 ingredients and tastes amazing!
+Seriously, this recipe only takes two ingredients and tastes fantastic!

 We first shared this recipe in January 2013!
-I can't believe it has been 7 years since we started making this recipe.
+I can't believe it has been almost eleven years since we started making this recipe.

 This recipe takes less than 35 minutes to prepare and bake!
-It is so quick and easy to make.
-Pineapple Angel Food Cake Recipe
+It is so quick and easy to make

 Equipment Needed